 Junior Nationals will be held in Phoenix, Arizona from October 8-11.
 If you’re interested in being a part of this event contact Kaitlin Sigado or OJ Hawea and get your team registered with USA Touch (registration link here).

-Open Nationals will be held in Texas from November 12-14.
-Exact city will be released at the end of the month, but should be finalized in the coming weeks.
+Open Nationals will be held in Texas from November 11-13 in Austin, Texas.
 We will have a limited number of spots available for this tournament due to COVID-19 restrictions.
 The plan is to have 3 divisions; a MO Division, and WO Division, and the 3rd is TBD (MXO or Masters).
 Please fill out this expression of interest form to help us understand which teams you are interested in bringing.

 As for logistics, you all know that our event relies heavily on referees visiting from other FIT member associations.
 Due to ongoing uncertainty surrounding international travel, we will not be able to secure any assistance from referees or officials outside the US.
 We understand the strain that this puts on individual clubs.
 However, we hope to work together in order to overcome this challenge.

 In order to participate in this year’s event, we will be asking each team to provide at least ONE full time referee.
 To facilitate this process, we have put together an online referee certification pathway that abides by the newly released FIT regulations (click here for additional details).
 You can access the pathway here, and read about referee levels here.

 We encourage all club members to enroll on this online referee certification – it will both allow you to become a certified referee, and improve your game as a result.
 Note that Level 1 certifications only last for one year if there is no continual official refereeing done.
 If you acquired your certification over a year ago, and have not refereed an official tournament since, you will need to retake your written and practical tests.